DimitrisKatsiros/Hash_Code_2018/README.md

 Welcome to the Hash_Code_2018 wiki!

-We implemented an algorithm for optimizing self driving vehicle's profit
+We implemented an algorithm for optimizing self driving vehicle's profit.
+The project was implemented using <i>C++</i>.

 **SCORES**